fb0801/JS-candy-crush/README.md

 <h3>Changes made:</h3>

-Have added sound so when a match is made a sound will be played
+Have added sound so when a match is made a sound will be played, when moving candy around a sound will also be played

 <h3>Resources used:</h3>